FIRST-Tech-Challenge/ftcdocs/docs/source/contrib/tutorials/make_pr/make-pr.rst

 Example
 -------
-.. warning:: Make

 1. Navigate to the directory of the repository on your local machine.

 .. code-block:: bash

-    cd docs
+    cd docs/source

 2. Ensure that you are on the correct branch.
 In this case we are on the branch "demo".
-If you are not on the correct branch, you can switch to it using the command ``git checkout <branch>``.
+If you are not on the correct branch, follow the :doc:`previous step <../switch_branch/switch-branch>`.

 .. code-block:: bash